 - Finger Mountain

-- Arctic Circle Monument (Certificate Presentation)
+- Arctic Circle Monument and Crossing Certificate

 Note: Food and drink are not included in the tour price.
 Airlink will take guests shopping for a day’s worth of food at the beginning of the journey.
 Smoking is not allowed inside the Airlink vans.
 Guests can smoke outside of the vehicle at the numerous sightseeing stops.
 Please dress for comfort and utility (walking shoes, rain coat) as we will be out of the van and on our feet on many occasions and weather conditions can change quickly.